Secondary Uniform Items

 Secondary Equipment Items:

 - le Masque à Gaz (Gas Mask) - Model M2 or ARS-17.
 First issued in spring 1916 and produced through 1918, was used until late-autumn of 1917.
 At this time, the model ARS-17 began distribution and in 1918 became the primary mask worn, w/ the M2 kept by soldiers as a reserve.
-The M2 was carried in either a canvas pouch or rectangular tin can.
-The ARS-17 was issued with a fluted cylindrical canister.
+The M2 was to be carried in a rectangular tin can.
+When at the alert, it was placed in a canvas haversack worn around the neck.
+The ARS-17 was issued with a fluted cylindrical canister, which was worn bandolier style.

 - l'Havresac (Knapsack) - Model 1893/14.
-The sac was given many nick-names, including Azor and as (de carreau) ("ace of diamonds").
-Unpainted canvas.
-Various shades of mustard, tan and brown.
+Unpainted canvas in various shades of tan and olive green (late-war).
+Interior wooden frame (32.5 cm x 26.5 cm) made of thin planks, 8 mm in width total.
 There were six removable straps that attached to the pack via metal loops and buckles: two courroies de capote ("greatcoat straps" -- 75 cm x 5 cm) fixed onto the top of the pack (one on each side); two courroies de côté ("side straps" -- 52 cm x 5 cm) fixed onto the lower sides; one grande courroie de charge ("large load strap" - 1.72 m x 5 cm) that ran along the center; and one courroie de sautoir ("cross strap" -- 35 cm x 5 cm).
 The interior was reserved for the soldier's extra shirt, underdrawers and socks, the jacket when not in use, reserve rations and ammo, toiletries, cleaning items and personal papers.